JDhub101/DataScienceProfessional/README.md

 <br>
 <br>

-## 🚙 Project 1: Linear Regression to Predict Car Price
+## 🚙 Project 1: Linear regression to predict car price

 <br>

 #### Executive Summary

 People want to pay a car price that reflects the design and quality.
 This analysis discovers whether the features of a car can be used to predict the selling price.
-The hypothesis wasthat the condition, milage and brand of a car would impact the selling price.
+The hypothesis was that the condition, milage and brand of a car would impact the selling price.
 Linear Regression was chosen as the appropriate model because it’s able to use numerical and encoded categorical data to predict a numerical continuous value.

 Excel was initially used to explore and visualize the data, but issues quickly arose, such as the ability to encode columns.
 To overcome this and improve the future productization of the model, Python was used to complete the analysis.